 * I am now and then commissioned to provide expert commentary and analysis for electoral authorities or commercial media sources; this recently includes a certain distant arm of the Murdoch galaxy.

-* In the course of my research work unrelated to politics I am sporadically employed on a contract basis, mainly within the following areas: government (principally museums and wildlife management), forestry (including the Forest Practices Authority and Forestry Tasmania), universities, local councils, and landowners and developers dealing with threatened species issues (usually through environmental assessment firms hired by them.)
+* In the course of my research work unrelated to politics (mainly dealing with invertebrates) I am sporadically employed on a contract basis, mainly within the following areas: government (principally museums and wildlife management), forestry (including the Forest Practices Authority and Forestry Tasmania - the latter not recently as of 2016), universities, local councils, and landowners and developers dealing with threatened species issues (usually through environmental assessment firms hired by them.)

 * I am not currently an employee of the University of Tasmania, and have rarely been such in the past, but am a voluntary research associate there.